Dependent Types and the Art of HTTP Headers

 C | terms depend on terms | First class pointers |

-For the sake of completeness, I wrote about dependent types in a post on the type system λ-P. There, they were described as "Π-types" that generalized the arrow types with which we're already familiar in terms of representing functions.
+Previously, I wrote about dependent types in a post on the type system λ-P. There, they were described as "Π-types" that generalized the arrow types with which we're already familiar as a way of representing functions.
 A function from bool

 to int